chaseruskin/legoHDL/README.md

 1. clone this repository
 2. run `pip install .` from within the repository's root directory
 3. have fun!
 See the documentation website for further info on getting started.

+Once the roadmap is complete for v1.0.0, users will be able to install legoHDL directly through pip from PYPI.